KXVO: Newscasts

 The station was originally branded "All Entertainment, All the Time", and news was a low priority as KPTM built out its news department for their own station.
 In the late 1990s and early 2000s, KXVO aired 60-second "news updates" from KPTM during the 6 p.m. hour that promoted the latter's 9 o'clock newscast.
 In 2001, KXVO had begun to plan to carry a 5:30 p.m. newscast from KPTM to compete with the national newscasts.
-After the terrorist attacks of September 11, 2001 and the resulting economic downturn, those plans were put on hold and eventually abandoned.
-In the days following the September 11 attacks, though, KXVO aired continuous news coverage from CNN Headline News.
+After the terrorist attacks of September 11, 2001, and the resulting economic downturn, those plans were put on hold and eventually abandoned.
+In the days following the attacks, though, KXVO aired continuous news coverage from CNN Headline News.

 In December 2005, the station debuted a half-hour 10 p.m. newscast called The KXVO 15 10 O'Clock News, which was produced by KPTM (this time competing with Omaha's Big Three stations); that April, former MTV VJ and reality show host Brian McFayden was hired to anchor the program, only to leave the show for Current TV a few months later.
 In late August 2006, comedian and Second City Training Center alumnus Matt Geiler was tapped to anchor The KXVO 15 10 O'Clock News, which by that time would become a hybrid of news content (provided by the KPTM staff) and sketch/improv comedy.
 One prime example of this era occurred on the Halloween 2006 edition, when Geiler, for a pre-taped end-of-show segment, donned a black unitard and foam jack-o'-lantern and danced in front of a green screen image of a cemetery.
-Though The KXVO 15 10 O'Clock News was cancelled in April 2007, the "Pumpkin Dance" has had a lasting life as a seasonal viral video and meme thanks to its uploading to YouTube by a KXVO producer after its original airing and the video's subsequent discovery later in the decade by BuzzFeed, Huffington Post, and other websites.
+Though The KXVO 15 10 O'Clock News was canceled in April 2007, the "Pumpkin Dance" has had a lasting life as a seasonal viral video and meme thanks to its uploading to YouTube by a KXVO producer after its original airing and the video's subsequent discovery later in the decade by BuzzFeed, Huffington Post, and other websites.
+The video went viral and became the subject to many internet memes across social media especially when it was paired with the Living Tombstone remix of "Spooky, Scary Skeletons" following the latter's popularity.